cedrichansen/Custom_Yelp_Hashtable/README.md

 searches, or can find a list of several similar businesses.
 For example, if a user enters "Subway", which in this dataset is in Charlotte, NC, the program will find the best match to Subway, which will be a sandwhich shop in close proximity to that Subway.

+The file preview.jpg shows a working demo of the program